mulesoft-developers/getting-started-hello-mule/README.md

 </h4>

 <h3 align="center">
-This tutorial will walk you through step by step on how to develop, test, and deploy your first Mule Application in just a few minutes!<br><br>
+This tutorial will walk you through step by step how to develop, test, and deploy your first Mule Application in just a few minutes!<br><br>
 </h3>

 ## Tutorial and Video